farhantoshi/toxic_comment_group2/README.md

 - To improve, use a larger dataset, add more parameters, and use better hardware for a quicker training process.

 ### Python Libraries
-pandas, transformers, datasets, torch, matplotlib, tqdm, NumPy emoji re sklearn.model_selection seaborn
+pandas, transformers, datasets, torch, matplotlib, tqdm, NumPy, emoji, re, sklearn.model_selection, seaborn

 ### Contributors
 Nguyen Mai Linh (Sandy) 20229031